 In Europe, various countries have adopted anti-bribery laws providing for severe consequences, in the form of criminal penalties or significant fines, for individuals or companies committing a bribery offence.
 Violations of these anti-bribery laws, or allegations of such violations, could have a negative impact on our business, results of operations and reputation.
 For instance, in the United Kingdom, under the Bribery Act 2010, which came into effect in July 2011, a bribery offense occurs when a person offers, gives or promises to give a financial or other advantage to induce or reward another individual to improperly perform certain functions or activities, including any function of a public nature.
 Bribery of foreign public officials also falls within the scope of the Bribery Act 2010.
 Under this regime, an individual found in breach of the Bribery Act 2010 faces imprisonment of up to 10 years.
 In addition, the individual can be subject to an unlimited fine, if found to have committed an offense, as can commercial organizations that are found to have failed to prevent bribery.
 In 2016, France passed an anti-bribery and compliance law ("Sapin II"), and the French anti-corruption agency ("AFA") was established.
 The Sapin II law makes it compulsory for companies within the scope of the law to implement internal procedures to fight corruption.
 One of the items that must be prepared is a corruption risk map, as well as an anti-corruption code of conduct.
-These documents are subject to investigation by the AFA and failure to comply with the requirements can lead significant fines for companies and executives.
+These documents are subject to investigation by the AFA and failure to comply with the requirements can lead to significant fines for companies and executives.
+If we were to have future growth in the European market, this law could potentially become applicable to us.